debezium/debezium-design-documents/DDD-61.md

 #### 9.1 Classification

-Every bulk item outcome is classified into one of four buckets.
+Every bulk item outcome is classified into one of five buckets.
 The classifier is a table keyed on HTTP status plus the ES error `type`, so it is auditable and extensible rather than a fixed hard-coded set.

 | Bucket | Examples | Action |